Eating Matters Logo

 contact form

-Eating Matters is a Norfolk charity offering counselling for people age 11+ with mild to moderate eating disorders in the community.
+Eating Matters is a Norfolk charity offering counselling for people age 11+ with mild to moderate disordered eating, in the community.

 Our team of specialist therapists and counsellors delivers a range of psychological approaches, with an emphasis on early intervention.